Lava97/Random-Numbers-Generator-App/README.md

 # Random-Numbers-Generator-App
-WelcomeScreen.java would be acting as the MainActivity.java file
+WelcomeScreen.java would be acting as the MainActivity.java file. activity_welcome_screen.xml would be acting as the MainActivity.xml file.